-The Gospel is about reaching to as many as possible, and having compassion in your heart for the hurt and the lost.
+The Gospel is about reaching to as many as possible with compassion in your heart for the hurt and the lost.

-True friends are people who we have harmony, partnership, agreement and things we have in common with.
-It is only after the sinner repents as a response to the mercy of God that the characteristics of friendship with Christ is possible.
+True friends are people who we have harmony, partnership, agreement and things in common with.
+It is only after the sinner repents as a response to the mercy of God that friendship with Him is possible.
 The contrast in James 4:4 is crystal clear.
 The only two men who were attested to be friends of God were Moses (Exodus 33:11) and Abraham (James 2:23).
 It did not come from the mouths of the Pharisees.

 Scripture does not contradict itself.
-Christ wasn't the "friend of sinners," but of the humble.
-If he was the “friend of sinners,” then he would have been the friend of the Pharisees who he considered the worst sinners of all calling them liars, murderers and thieves.
+Christ wasn’t the friend of sinners, but towards those who were humble.
+If he was the friend of sinners, then he would have been the friend of the Pharisees who he considered the worst sinners who called them liars, murderers and thieves.

-If Christ is the eternal judge whose wrath is stored up for unbelievers, then why would you say that he is their friend first?
+If Christ is the eternal judge of unbelievers, then why would you say that he is everybody's friend?

 It is putting the cart before the horse.
-The true Gospel is about repenting of your sins and then receiving the friendship of Christ.
+The true Gospel is about repenting of our sins and then receiving the friendship of God through Christ.
 It is impossible for it to be the other way around unless Scripture is twisted.
-The modern church has become apostate because of their false “gospel” that is promoted.
-It is all about about getting as many of your friends as you can into the false antichrist man-driven church system.
+The modern church has become apostate because of the false Gospel that they are promoting.
+It is all about getting as many of your friends as you can into the false antichrist man-driven church system.